JaishaImran/Data-Structures/README.md

-# chapter-number-2
+# Semester-II
-questions of chapter number 2
+Practice exercise of semester 2